chew-z/itunes.vim/README.md

 You can toggle preview window with '?'.
 Or clear your search phrase with Ctrl-U (like in terminal).

-If more then one playlist matched your ```Tunes ``` search you can have multiple results (the track is part of more then one playlist).
+If more then one playlist matches your ```:Tunes ``` search you could have doubled/multiplied results (the track belongs to more then one playlist).
+I think it is cool feature as I can finally find where my tracks got lost.

 3) Press Enter to select and play track.